satyyyajit/hostel-mgt-sys/README.md

 # 🏠 Hostel Management System

-Welcome to the **Hostel Management System** – a streamlined solution for managing hostel operations efficiently! 🚀
+Welcome to the **Hostel Management System** – a streamlined solution for efficiently managing hostel operations! 🚀

-This project is made for learning and demonstration of the software engineering lab course.
-This is a collective effort of our 3-membered team where I was the Full-Stack Student Developer
+This project was developed as part of our **Software Engineering Lab Course** and serves as a learning experience and demonstration.
+Our **3-member team** collaboratively built this system, with me as the **Full-Stack Developer**.

+---

 ## 📌 Features

-✅ **Student Management** - Register, update, and manage student details easily.
+✅ **Student Management** - Register, update, and manage student records seamlessly.
-✅ **Room Allocation** - Automated room assignment based on availability.
+✅ **Room Allocation** - Automated room assignment based on availability and preferences.
-✅ **Attendance Tracking** - Monitor student attendance with a simple interface.
+✅ **Attendance Tracking** - Monitor student attendance effortlessly.
-✅ **Fee Management** - Track hostel fees and generate invoices seamlessly.
+✅ **Fee Management** - Track hostel fees and generate invoices efficiently.
-✅ **Complaint Handling** - Allow students to raise complaints and track resolutions.
+✅ **Complaint Handling** - Enable students to raise complaints and track resolutions.
-✅ **Admin Dashboard** - An intuitive dashboard for hostel administrators.
+✅ **Admin Dashboard** - Intuitive dashboard for administrators to manage the hostel.

+---

 ## 🛠️ Tech Stack